 The i90 Scanner provides an interface between Bailey Network 90® IO and a Logix system using multiple EtherNet/IP class 1 connections.
 The i90 Scanner supports up to 34 Bailey® IOmodules and consumes 7 Logix IO connections.

-The i90 Scanner is configured using the Aparian Slate application which can be downloaded free of charge.
+The i90 Scanner is configured using the free Aparian Slate application which can be downloaded here.

-Using the EDS AOP (Add-On-Profile) in Studio 5000, the i90 Scanner can be added directly intothe Logix IO tree.
-AOIs (Add-On-Instructions) are provided for both Standalone and Redundant architectures and facilitate the mapping of IO and diagnostic information to meaningful (UDT) structures.
+Using the EDS AOP (Add-On-Profile) in Studio 5000, the i90 Scanner can be added directly into the Logix IO tree.
+AOIs (Add-On-Instructions) are provided for both Standalone and Redundant architectures and facilitate the mapping of IO and diagnostic information to meaningful (UDT) tag structures.